 Location of Residence Percent of Sturbridge Workers

 Sturbridge 22%

 Southbridge 15%

 Worcester 5%

 Warren 4%

 Charlton 4%

 Brimfield 4%

 Holland 3%

 Spencer 3%

 West Brookfield 2%

 Brookfield 2%

 Dudley 2%

 Monson 2%

 North Brookfield 2%

 Wales 2%

 Thompson, CT 2%

 East Brookfield 1%

 Holden 1%

 Oxford 1%

 Belchertown 1%

-Other 1 22%
+Other 22%

-Source: US Census, 2000, Census Transportation Planning Package, Part 3 - CT, MA, RI, May 2004
+Source: US Census, 2000, Census Transportation Planning Package, Part 3 - CT, MA, RI, May 2004 Other towns and cities not listed comprise less than one percent each of employment locations of Sturbridge residents.

-Approximately 22 percent of Sturbridge workers also live in Sturbridge.
+Table 7.5 shows where people employed in Sturbridge begin their commutes.
+Of all the people that work in Sturbridge, approximately 22 percent also live in Sturbridge.
 Approximately 15 percent of people employed in Sturbridge resided in Southbridge and 5 percent in Worcester.
 The majority of the remaining locations of residence of Sturbridge employees are neighboring towns, including one town in Connecticut.